 - Feedback can't be left by just anyone.
 In order for an eBay member to provide feedback about another member, the two of them must have done business together on eBay.
 For each transaction completed, two pieces of feedback can be left: the buyer can leave either positive or negative feedback about the seller, and the seller can choose to leave positive feedback about the buyer if they feel that the buyer has earned it.

 - Feedback doesn't show the results of all transactions.
 Because buyers and sellers can decide whether or not they wish to leave feedback about their trading partner, most eBay feedback profiles aren't a complete record of everything a member has ever bought and/or sold.
 There may be many transactions completed a member that don't appear in their feedback profile, simply because their trading partner(s) didn't leave feedback for those transactions.

 - Feedback is generally non-negotiable.
-Because feedback is an "open forum" for buyers and sellers to report on their experiences with others, feedback cannot generally be removed or hidden simply because someone is unhappy with the feedback they receive, though there are a few exceptions to this rule.
+Because feedback is an "open forum" for buyers and sellers to report on their experiences with others, feedback cannot generally be removed or hidden simply because someone is unhappy with the feedback they receive.
 Buyers can also revise negative feedback left about sellers, should their opinions subsequently change.

 If you can keep these things in mind as you view another eBay member's feedback profile, you'll be able to more objectively evaluate their feedback rating using the guidelines given in the feedback evaluation quick guide.

 As the quick guide shows, it's one thing to understand the basic mechanics of feedback, but it's another to have a good sense for what to focus on in a feedback rating.
 Here are some tips and things to look for: